 In addition, over 100 Make-A-Wish children and their families attend the air show to experience an exclusive meet and greet with the jet team for autographs and pictures with pilots.
 This special event gives local children with life-threatening medical conditions a rare chance to witness the grace and glory of aerobatic performers.
 The jet team also visits Cook Children’s Hospital in Fort Worth as further outreach to young children.

-Since 2006, Alliance Air Productions has donated $700,000 to over 60 nonprofit organizations.
+Since 2006, Alliance Air Productions has donated more than $760,000 to over 70 nonprofit organizations.
 This year’s proceeds will be distributed to local school district STEM programs and nonprofit organizations.
 With the purpose of sustaining, promoting and educating the public about aviation and the aeronautic sciences, the Alliance Air Show has dedicated itself to giving back to the community and giving each generation a taste of the history and future of aviation.

 Walter A. “Dub” Blessing Aviation Scholarship